 Waiheke Locations

-I was fortunate to spot one flying around on a farm property while i was clearing some gorse and fortunately i had my camera, so of course i grabbed a few shots.
+I was fortunate to spot one flying around on a farm property while I was clearing some gorse so I grabbed a few photos.

 Grey Warblers are flying birds they are not just on Waiheke, they can be found in other areas of New Zealand. these are just areas I’ve spotted them on Waiheke and photographed.